AtmAbdelkader/Casadi-nmpc-carte-pole-gym/README.md

 🏗 CartPole Stabilization with Nonlinear MPC (CASADI)

 This project uses CASADI to implement a Nonlinear Model Predictive Controller (NMPC) that balances the classic CartPole from gymnasium.
-The controller predicts future motion using the system’s nonlinear dynamics (integrated via RK4) and optimizes control actions over a moving horizon with the Ipopt solver.
+The controller predicts future motion using the system’s nonlinear dynamics (integrated via RK4 for discritization) and optimizes control actions over a moving horizon with the Ipopt solver.
 At each step, only the first optimal force is applied, keeping the pole upright.
 The code logs and plots 📊 the cart’s position, velocity, pole angle, angular velocity, and control force.

 ---